Canon 6D versus Nikon D610

 The D610 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 6D has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.

-So what conclusions can be drawn?
-Is the Canon 6D better than the Nikon D610 or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Canon 6D and the Canon 6D?
 The listing below highlights the relative strengths of the two models.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

 - Longer lasting: Can take more shots (1090 versus 900) on a single battery charge.